Phronisis is an initiative helping you improve critical thinking skills.

 Context 03

 Everything is happening within a rapidly changing landscape.
-AI already shows clear signs of eroding critical thinking in humans; and we are not yet equipped to respond.
+AI presents speculative signs of eroding critical thinking in humans, and we are not yet equipped to respond.

 Founder